nodeshift/nodeshift/README.md

 Flag to update the default ports on the resource files.
 Defaults to 8080

 #### deploy.env
-Flag to pass deployment config environment variables as NAME=Value.
+Flag to pass deployment/deploymeny config environment variables as NAME=Value.
 Can be used multiple times.  ex: `nodeshift --deploy.env NODE_ENV=development --deploy.env YARN_ENABLED=true`

 #### build.recreate
 Flag to recreate a BuildConfig or Imagestream.
 Defaults to false.
 Choices are "buildConfig", "imageStream", false, true.
 If true, both are re-created